marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 to their very early experiments, they thought <a href="https://blog.cloudflare.com/answering-the-critical-question-can-you-get-private-ssl-keys-using-heartbleed/" target="_blank">
 this would never happen</a>,
 but it turned out they were wrong.
-In fact, at least four people were able to steal the private keys exploiting using Heartbleed, Fedor Indutny being the first one.
+In fact, at least four people were able to steal the private keys exploiting Heartbleed, Fedor Indutny being the first one.

 openssl package
 ===============
-Following Cloudflare's example, I decided to try to steal the private keys from my own instance.
+Following Cloudflare's example, I decided to try to obtain the private keys from my own instance.
 I am running Debian Wheezy 7.1 and, according to apt, the openssl version I have installed on my machine is *1.0.1e*.